cbrun/cbrun.github.io/_tag/xtext.md

 ---
 title: "xtext"
 tag: "xtext"
-description: "Posts tagged with ‘xtext’."
+description: "Xtext for textual DSLs: language design, editors, and integration with EMF/Sirius for hybrid toolchains."
 ---